AltSchool/dynamic-rest/docs/tutorial.rst

 Ephemeral Serializers
 ---------------------
 Sometimes, the output objects don’t map cleanly to any existing model.
-Currently, we return ad hoc JSON objects that aren’t well defined, and ad hoc implementations make it difficult or cumbersome to support features like dynamic sideloading/inclusion or pagination (which in turn leads to inconsistent and unpredictable implementations).
+One approach is to return adhoc JSON, but that makes it difficult or cumbersome to support features like dynamic sideloading/inclusion or pagination (which in turn leads to inconsistent and unpredictable implementations).
 DREST attempts to address these issues by providing limited support for serializers that are not backed by models.

 One use-case for ephemeral serializers is when we want to represent data that is context-sensitive.
 Consider the earlier query: